eszaher/Manifold-Integrated-Gradients/README.md

 # Manifold-Integrated-Gradients
-Repository for Manifold Integrated Gradients: Riemannian Geometry for Feature Attribution
+Official implementation of the paper "Manifold Integrated Gradients: Riemannian Geometry for Feature Attribution", accepted at ICML 2024